isomerpages/nlb-biblioasia/_oct-to-dec-2023/A Well-Choreographed Move: From Singapore Dance Theatre to Singapore Ballet.md

 After graduating in 1966, Soo Khim returned to Singapore and joined her sister Soo Nee as a principal trainer at the SBA.
 When Soo Nee emigrated to Canada, Soo Khim took over the reins as director and principal in 1971.[^7]

 At one point, the third Goh sibling, Choo San, had been hailed by the *New York Times* as “the most sought after choreographer in America”.
-Beyond being a successful dancer himself, he was also a renowned choreographer to the point that Mikhail Baryshnikov, one of the leading male dancers in the United States and a noted dance director, commissioned Choo San to create a work in 1978.[^8] “From my point of view, he’s one of the few young choreographers who has musical instinct,” recalled Baryshnikov.
+Beyond being a successful dancer himself, he was also a renowned choreographer to the point that Mikhail Baryshnikov, one of the leading male dancers in the United States and a noted dance director, commissioned Choo San to create a work for him, which premiered in 1981.[^8] “From my point of view, he’s one of the few young choreographers who has musical instinct,” recalled Baryshnikov.
 “He works… with such happiness.
 He never suffers.
 He’s very sure.”[^9]

 Choo San went on to create works for the Paris Opera Ballet, the Australian Ballet and the American Ballet Theatre,[^10] before eventually becoming the artistic director of the Washington Ballet in 1984.[^11]